DoubleBridges/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website relies on a server to identify what devide is being used to view the content, and then select the template (of which there are multiple) for the appropriate UI.

+Responsive uses 1 template, and 1 code source, relying on styling cues within that code source to "respond" and render the UI appropriate for that user.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means designing your layout to fit a mobile device from the begining, and then making adjustments as the viewport grows larger.

+Desktop first is exactly the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Rem is a unit of measurement that is directly relative to the html (root) font-size.
+Most browsers use 16px as the default (root) font size.
+When 62.5% is applied, the default size becomes 10px.
+This makes it much easier to calculate font-size on the fly, as 1rem = 10px, 2.4rem = 24px, 3.7rem = 37px, etc.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way of writing your styiling in a way that is much closer to your HTML mark-up, that then gets compiled into a common CSS file.
+Preprocessing makes features like nesting, variables, and mixins available allowing you to write more specific yet flexible code with less effort than vanilla CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Variables.

+Don't have one.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.